Explanations and instructions of all things Writing.Com.

 The levels available to you will be limited to your level and below.
-For example; a Registered Author may use the first four access restrictions, while a Moderator would have the first six options available.
+For example, a Registered Author can use the first four options, while a Moderator can use the first six options.

 Access to your item will be restricted by whatever setting you select.
-"Keep PRIVATE, for my eyes only!" means only YOU can access or even see your item.
-This is the appropriate setting for any items in progress that are not ready for the public eye.
-"Make PUBLIC, allow EVERYONE!" means that everyone visiting Writing.Com from unregistered guests and up are able to view your work.
-This is the correct setting for works that are mostly completed and you would like everyone to read.
+"Keep PRIVATE, for my eyes only!" means only YOU can access or even see your item in places such as your Portfolio tab item listing.
+This option does not prevent others from seeing a user-created link to your item.
+This is the appropriate setting for any items in progress that are not ready for being viewed by others.
+"Make PUBLIC, allow EVERYONE!" means that everyone visiting Writing.Com from unregistered guests and up is able to view your work.
+This is the appropriate setting for works that are mostly completed which you would like everyone to read.

-Restricting access on a folder will remove that folder from display within your public portfolio.
-It will also disallow the viewing of that folder's contents.
-It will NOT, however, restrict access on the individual items within it.
-They will still show up on Writing.Com's public listing pages unless you also set the access restrictions on those individual items.
-If you do not want these items to show, each individual item's access level will need to be set.
+The access restrictions on a Folder do not affect the access restrictions of the items assigned to that Folder item.
+Restricting access on a folder will remove that folder from display within your public portfolio to those who do not meet that access requirement.
+It will also disallow the viewing of that folder's contents from the listing in the Portfolio tab.
+However, it will NOT restrict access on the individual items assigned to that Folder item.
+These items will still be included in and accessible via Writing.Com's public listing pages unless you also set the access restrictions on those individual items.
+If you do not want these items to be viewed, each individual item's access level will need to be set.

-For your convenience and organization, it may be helpful to create a folder entitled "Private", which is restricted as private and holds your private work until it is ready for public viewing.
-This is only a suggestion and not a requirement.
+For your convenience and organization, it may be helpful to create a folder entitled "Private", which is restricted as private and holds your private work until it is ready for others to view.
+This is only a suggestion and not a requirement.1